colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 ~~~
 {: .bash}

-This is actually a bash script file containing all the commands that will be run.
-Lines beginning with a `#` are comments which bash will ignore.
-However lines that begin `#SBATCH` are instructions for the `sbatch` program.
-The first of these (`#SBATCH --job-name=hostname`) tells sbatch the name of the job, in this case we will call the job hostname.
-The `--output` line tells sbatch where output from the program should be sent, the `%J` in its name means the job number.
-The same applies for the `--error` line, except here it is for error messages that the program might generate, in most cases this file will be blank.
-The `--time` line limits how long the job can run for, this is specified in days, hours and minutes.
-The `--mem-per-cpu` tells Slurm how much memory to allow the job to use on each CPU it runs on, if the job exceeds this limit Slurm will automatically stop it.
-You can set this to zero for no limits.
-However by putting in a sensible number you can help allow other jobs to run on the same node. `--account` and `--reservation` tell Slurm to count usage against the project created for training workshops, and to use the nodes that have been reserved for today's training.
-(The value after `--reservation` changes for each workshop; your instructor will give you a value to use.)
-The final line specifies the actual commands which will be executed, in this case its the `hostname` command which will tell us the name of the compute node which ran our job.
+This is actually a bash script file containing all the commands that
+will be run.
+Lines beginning with a `#` are comments which bash will
+ignore.
+However lines that begin `#SBATCH` are instructions for the
+`sbatch` program.
+The first of these (`#SBATCH --job-name=hostname`)
+tells sbatch the name of the job; in this case we will call the job
+hostname.
+The `--output` line tells sbatch where output from the
+program should be sent; the `%J` in its name means the job
+number.
+Including the job number in the output filename means that
+repeated runs of the same script won't overwrite the output file.
+The
+same applies for the `--error` line, except here it is for error
+messages that the program might generate, in most cases this file will
+be blank.
+The `--time` line limits how long the job can run for, this
+is specified in days, hours and minutes.
+The `--mem-per-cpu` tells
+Slurm how much memory to allow the job to use on each CPU it runs on,
+if the job exceeds this limit Slurm will automatically stop it.
+You
+can set this to zero for no limits.
+However by putting in a sensible
+number you can help allow other jobs to run on the same
+node. `--account` and `--reservation` tell Slurm to count usage
+against the project created for training workshops, and to use the
+nodes that have been reserved for today's training.
+(The value after
+`--reservation` changes for each workshop; your instructor will give
+you a value to use.)
+The final line specifies the actual commands
+which will be executed, in this case its the `hostname` command which
+will tell us the name of the compute node which ran our job.

 > ## Running on your own
 >